AkingbadeOmosebi/interview/README.md

-# Cardmarket CI/CD & GitOps Project Assessment Documentation #
+# Project "Opsfolio" - The Evolved Interview App.

+  - Opsfolio: From Interview Task → DevSecOps Mastery.
+  - This repository demonstrates how a simple interview app became a production-ready, security-hardened DevOps portfolio project.

+# Intro Section

+  - Originally built as part of a DevOps technical assessment, this project has been refined and extended into my personal DevSecOps portfolio showcase.

+   * The application, originally named Interview App, now serves as a practical demonstration of my growth and skillset.

+  - In short: it started as an interview task, now it’s my Opsfolio: a hands-on reflection of how I can build, secure, and deploy software.

 # Project Overview

 This project demonstrates a fully automated CI/CD pipeline for a custom web application using modern DevOps and GitOps practices.
 The pipeline includes linting, code quality checks, containerized builds, vulnerability scanning, and automated deployment with semantic versioning and redundancy checks.

 The environment uses a local K3s Kubernetes cluster orchestrated with ArgoCD and ArgoCD Image Updater.

    * Main Objectives: